 Reconciling the Payments on Your 2021 Return

-You'd have to give back the portion of the tax credit that exceeds the previous years' tax credit amounts if you no longer qualify for the tax credit in 2021.
+You'll have to give back the portion of the tax credit that exceeds the previous years' tax credit amounts if it turns out that you no longer qualify for the tax credit in 2021.
 The amount you were overpaid will be added to the tax you owe when you complete and file your 2021 return.

 Possible Repayment Protection

-The IRS acknowledges that the estimated Advance Child Tax Credit can present an undue hardship on some taxpayers if they find that they’re obligated to repay some or all of the credit when they file their 2021 tax return in 2022.
-It’s therefore implemented repayment protection provisions.
+The IRS acknowledges that the estimated Advance Child Tax Credit can present an undue hardship to some taxpayers if they find that they’re obligated to repay some or all of the credit when they file their 2021 tax returns in 2022.
+The agency has therefore implemented repayment protection provisions.
 Some parents might only have to pay a portion back, if anything at all.

 Married taxpayers are eligible for protection if they report an income of less than $120,000 in 2021.
 This figure also applies to those who use the qualifying widow(er) filing status.
 It drops to $100,000 if you’re head of household, and to $80,000 if you’re single or if you’re married but file a separate tax return from your spouse.
 These figures will earn you partial protection – you won’t have to pay all of the Advance Tax Credit back.
 You’re eligible for full protection if your income is even less.